openwebwork/webwork2/README.md

 The most strict version of this policy is that your feature branch is only allowed to pull its tracking branch.
 It should not have any other branches merged into it and it should not be merged into other branches.
 This is more restrictive than is absolutely necessary, but it is very safe.
 If you do decide to merge your branch into something else, or merge something else into it, keep the following in mind:
 *  If you merge a branch from origin other than your tracking branch into your feature branch, then your feature branch will not be able to be merged into openwebwork anymore.
 I.E. If you based your feature branch off origin/develop then you cannot pull origin/master or origin/release/x.y into your feature branch.
 *  If you merge a different feature branch which is tracking a branch different than your current feature branch, then your feature branch will not be able to be integrated into openwebwork anymore.
 I.E.  If you have feature-a which is tracking origin/develop then you cannot pull feature-b into feature-a if feature-b is tracking origin/master.
-*  You can merge two feature branches which are both tracking the same branch in origin, but it makes life slightly more difficult for the person evaluating the pull request, so have a good reason for doing so.
+*  You can merge two feature branches which are both tracking the same branch in origin, but it makes life more difficult for the person evaluating the pull request, so have a good reason for doing so.

 Writing all of your changes into feature branches helps keep different features and different changes separate.
 You can work on your experimental new student view in one branch, bugfix a previous contribution in another branch, and apply a quick hotfix to master in a third.
 This does mean your local machine fills up with feature branches.
 You can delete branches that have already been merged with `git branch -d <my-feature-branch>`.